antonioribeiro/google2fa/README.md

 ## Contributing

-Pull requests and issues are more than welcome.
+Pull requests and issues are more than welcome — see [CONTRIBUTING.md](CONTRIBUTING.md) for how to run tests and static analysis, and [SUPPORT.md](SUPPORT.md) for where to ask questions or report bugs.
+For security vulnerabilities, see [SECURITY.md](SECURITY.md) instead of opening a public issue.
+Participation is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Sponsorships